Sessions Woods Conservation Education Center Public Program Series

 Fall is a great time to walk the tree identification trail at Sessions Woods!
 This .5-mile spur connecting the two sides of the main trail showcases a diversity of deciduous and coniferous trees.
-CT DEEP Wildlife Division Natural Resources Educator Laura Rogers-Castro will provide a discussion of Connecticut’s native trees and their wildlife value.
-Participants should wear appropriate shoes for hiking on a woodland trail and bring water as needed.
-Participants should meet at the flagpole in front of the Sessions Woods Conservation Education Center.
+CT DEEP Wildlife Division Natural Resources Educator Laura Rogers-Castro will provide a discussion of Connecticut’s native trees and their wildlife value in fall!
+Participants should wear appropriate shoes for hiking this 2-mile roundtrip excursion and bring water as needed.
+Please meet at the flagpole in front of the Sessions Woods Conservation Education Center.